-What the Light Reveals will be released by Transit Lounge in March 2018.
+What the Light Reveals was published by Transit Lounge in March 2018.

 ‘A story about an Australian family facing the ruin of both bonds and belief.
 Atmospheric, intensely original and utterly unforgettable.’

 M.J.
 Hyland, author of Carry Me Down and This Is How